knivey/codesand/README.md

 lxc profile copy default codesand lxc profile edit codesand
 ```
-Make it look like this adjust values to your liking
+Make it look like this adjust values to your liking.
+The limits help stop abusive code from hogging machine.

+*Notice I commented the network device*
 ```
 config:
   limits.cpu.allowance: 80%